inf112-v21/BalmersPeak/README.md

 2. Open the project as a Maven project in your favourite IDE.
 3. Once imported, run Maven package.
 (JDK 9 or higher).
 4. Run the project or execute the jar produced in step 3.
-5. Click "Play" to host or join a game
+5. Click "Play" to host or join a game.
+For singleplayer click host and start game.